2016 Batangas local elections: Provincial elections

 The candidates for governor and vice governor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.
 Incumbent Governor Vilma Santos-Recto and Vice Governor Mark Leviste is barred from seeking reelection since they are in their third term.

 Governor

 Incumbent Vilma Santos-Recto is barred to seek another term, she instead will run for Congress in the 6th District.
 Incumbent Vice Governor Mark Leviste is her party's nominee.
 His main opponents are AGAP Party- list Representative Nicanor Briones, former 3-termer Governor and former 3-termer 2nd District Representative Hermilando Mandanas, incumbent 4th District Representative Mark Llandro Mendoza and Marcos Mandanas, Sr.

 Vice Governor

 Incumbent Jose Antonio Leviste II is barred to seek reelection and is running for governor.
-His party nominated incumbent 4th District Board Member Amado Carlos Bolilia IV.
+His party nominated incumbent 4th District Board Member Caloy Bolilia.
 His main opponents are former 3rd District Board Member Chona Dimayuga, Danilo Guste and former Calaca, Batangas Mayor Sofronio Ona Jr.